kyungjae-lee/engineers-notebook/projects/index.md

-1. **<a href="./7-segment-display-control-with-keypad">7-Segment Display Control with Keypad</a>**
+1. **<a href="./bare-metal-task-scheduler">Bare-Metal Task Scheduler</a>**

-   *Jan.
+   *Feb.
 2023 - Present*

-   Embedded C program to control 7-segment display with keypad and STM32 board
+   A task scheduler built from scratch on bare-metal STM32F microcontroller (ARM Cortex M4) board

-2. **<a href="./button-led-soft-drink-machine">Button-LED Soft Drink Machine</a>**
+2. **<a href="./7-segment-display-control-with-keypad">7-Segment Display Control with Keypad</a>**

    *Jan.
-2023 - Present*
+2023 - Jan.
+2023*

-   ARM assembly program to simulate a soft drink vending machine on Raspberry-Pi, using buttons and LEDs
+   An embedded C program to control 7-segment display with keypad and STM32F microcontroller board

 3. **<a href="./tcpip-group-chat-application">TCP/IP Group Chat Application</a>**